daanjvdeijk/DBL_ProcessMining/ToolDeliverables/README.md

 For the course we need to create a tool to analyse company process data to predict when and what event occurs next.

 ## How to run the train/test split tool (optional)
-1. Run train-test-split.exe and insert the filepath(s) to all the database(s) q that have to be merged into a train and test split.
+1. Run train-test-split.exe and insert the filepath(s) to all the database(s) that have to be merged into a train and test split.
 This can be any amount of .csv files.
 Make sure to separate the different filepaths with spaces.
 2. The tool outputs two databases called 'testDataCorrected.csv' and 'trainingDataCorrected.csv' in the folder that the tool was ran on.
 These can be loaded in to the prediction tool.

 ## How to run the prediction tool